Energy Saving Tips

 What is a Home Upgrade Grant (HUG)?

-The Home Upgrade Grant (HUG) is a Government funded programme which provides energy efficiency upgrades and low-carbon heating via local authority funding, to households across England.
+The Home Upgrade Grant (HUG) is a government funded programme for low-income households, providing energy efficiency upgrades and low-carbon heating via local authority funding.

 The aim is to raise the energy efficiency of hard-to-heat homes, delivering a package of fully funded energy-saving upgrades covering free home insulation and/or free low-carbon heating measures.